aganesh0988/WouldReads-W13-Project/documentation/feature-list/README.md

         // page: after submit will add the bookshelf to "/users/:id/bookshelves" via ajax
         // notes: create a new bookshelf and add via ajax

+    "/users/:id/books/:id/status"
+        // action: post
+        // page: after submit will add the bookshelf to "/users/:id/bookshelves" via ajax
+        // notes: create a new bookshelf and add via ajax

 <!-- Guide from Project Requirements -->
 A production README file for your GitHub repository containing